strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 ::::

-**Note**: For the purpose of this guide, we'll leave the content-type visible by setting both fields to `true`, we'll set them back to false at the very end of this guide.
+**Note**: For the purpose of this guide, we'll leave the content-type visible by setting both fields to `true`, we'll set them back to `false` at the very end of this guide.

 ## Server customization

-The server part of a plugin is nothing more than an API you can consume from the outside (http://localhost:1337/api/plugin-name/...) or in the admin of your plugin (http://localhost:1337/plugin-name/...).
-It is made of routes, controllers and services but also middlewares and policies.
+The server part of a plugin is nothing more than an API you can consume from the outside (**http://localhost:1337/api/plugin-name/...**) or in the admin of your plugin (**http://localhost:1337/plugin-name/...**).
+It is made of routes, controllers, and services but also middlewares and policies.

 Knowing how to master this little API you are ready to create, is definitely important in the development of a plugin.